-Are you looking for where to eat in Florence on Christmas day?
+Are you looking for where to eat in Florence on Christmas and/or New Year’s?
 Fear not, traveling food lovers!
 Curious Appetite did all the dirty work of calling around Florence.

 If you are interested in small-group culinary tours Christmas Eve & Day, consider our progressive dining crawl!
 Tickets sell out quick, book your spot asap.

 And on New Year’s Eve we will be doing a special Aperitivo Food & Wine Tour in Florence- examples of past events HERE